RCM’s bad reputation

 Most people would answer ‘to prevent failures’.

-Anyone who is up to speed with modern maintenance principles would rephrase that to ‘we maintain equipment to prevent unacceptable failure consequences’.
+Anyone who is up to speed with modern preventive maintenance principles would rephrase that to ‘we maintain equipment to prevent unacceptable failure consequences’.

 And they would be right.

 Some failures we can accept, because the consequence of the failure is not significant.
-In other cases we might go out of our way to prevent a failure.
+In other cases, we might go out of our way to prevent a failure.

-The problem with our PM programs is that most of them were never developed properly, to begin with.
+The problem with our preventive maintenance programs is that most of them were never developed properly, to begin with.

 As John Moubray, the father of RCM II, pointed out in his book Reliability-Centered Maintenance, typically between 40% – 60% of the PM tasks in a preventive maintenance program add little value.